validatedpatterns/docs/industrial-edge/index.md

 1. Check all ArgoCD applications are synchronised

   a.
-Obtain the ArgoCD url

-  `oc get -n openshift-gitops routes/openshift-gitops-server`

-  a.
-Obtain the ArgoCD admin password
+Obtain the ArgoCD urls and passwords

-  `oc -n openshift-gitops extract secrets/openshift-gitops-cluster --to=-`
+  `for name in openshift datacenter factory; do oc -n $name-gitops get route $name-gitops-server -o jsonpath='{.spec.host}'; echo ; oc -n $name-gitops extract secrets/$name-gitops-cluster --to=-; done`

   a.
 Log in, and check for green applications